INTROSDE-FINAL-PROJECT-2015/HealthCareClient/README.md

 While [SOAP](https://en.wikipedia.org/wiki/SOAP) services are using [XML](https://en.wikipedia.org/wiki/XML) by definition of the protocol ([SOAP W3C specs](https://www.w3.org/TR/soap/)).

 <br/>
-#### The documentation can be found on the specific wikipage of every service.
+##### The specific documentation can be found on the specific wikipage of every service.
 <br/>

 ### FUTURE WORK AND IMPROVEMENTS: